 Industry based learning

-Industry-based Learning (IBL) involves students working full-time in industry as part of their degree program.
+Industry-based Learning (IBL) involves students working full-time in industry as part of their degree program to develop employability skills and capabilities in the area that they are majoring in.
 The IBL placement is incorporated into a Faculty unit as an elective and credited to the degree.

 Many courses within the four Faculties at Deakin University offer or require work placements, field education or work experience to students.